Life Ceremony: Stories

 NoveList provides detailed suggestions for titles you might like if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These books have the appeal factors thought-provoking, and they have the genres "short stories" and "translations -- japanese to english"; the subjects "interpersonal relations" and "asian people"; and include the identity "asian."
+These books have the appeal factors reflective, and they have the genres "literary fiction" and "translations -- japanese to english"; the subjects "interpersonal relations," "asian people," and "gender role"; and include the identity "asian."

 These books have the appeal factors offbeat, and they have the genre "short stories"; and the subject "interpersonal relations."